dh4rm4/A-Reasonably-Secure-Thinkpad/README.md

   2 = I do NOT trust
   3 = I trust marginally
   4 = I trust fully
-  5 = I trust ultimately
+  5 = I trust ultimatelyh
   m = back to the main menu

 Your decision?
 5